UnMaskFork: Test-Time Scaling for Masked Diffusion via Deterministic Action Branching: Methods

 The design of the action set $\mathcal{A}$ is critical for performance.
 Extensive experiments in Section~\ref{sec:experiments} confirmed that solely increasing temperature or randomizing mask order often hurts performance in MDLMs.
 Therefore, we always include the highest-performing deterministic configuration (low temperature with greedy remasking) as one of the actions.
 Since the root node's action is selected early in the MCTS process, this design ensures that the strong unmasking trajectory is explored first, guaranteeing performance in low-budget regimes.
 Regarding other actions, while we demonstrate in Section~\ref{sec:ablation_action_type} that switching between different pre-trained MDLMs yields the most significant gains, actions with different inference parameters (e.g., temperatures) can also improve performance over other TTS baselines.

-\textbf{Handling Heterogeneous Tokenizers.} When using multiple MDLMs with different tokenizers (e.g., Dream~\citep{ye2025dream} and LLaDA~\citep{nie2025large}), direct token transfer is infeasible.
+\textbf{Handling heterogeneous tokenizers.} When using multiple MDLMs with different tokenizers (e.g., Dream~\citep{ye2025dream} and LLaDA~\citep{nie2025large}), direct token transfer is infeasible.
 To address this, we explicitly map special tokens (MASK, EoS, Pad) directly between models to ensure control compatibility.
-For the non-special tokens, we employ a text-based mapping strategy: segments are decoded into text via the source tokenizer and re-encoded by the target tokenizer.
+For the non-special tokens, we employ a text-based mapping strategy: contiguous already-generated non-special segments are decoded into text via the source tokenizer and re-encoded by the target tokenizer.
+Across all experiments, the decoding budget remains fixed to a 768-token generation window.
+Tokenizer switching does not change this budget or the NFE schedule; only the tokenization length of already-generated non-special text spans can slightly drift, because the same string may be segmented differently by different tokenizers.
+This drift was small: on 100 LiveCodeBench problems at NFE=3072, the average relative length change was 1.09\%.
 Empirically, we observed no structural degradation in the generated code resulting from this conversion.
 Furthermore, we emphasize that model switching does not occur at every denoising step, but only at the expansion nodes of the search tree.
 Given our maximum search depth of 7, the tokenizer is swapped at most 6 times throughout the entire 768-step generation process.
 Consequently, this infrequent switching introduces negligible instability compared to the benefit of utilizing diverse model priors.